Overview

 That’s why I call it the web application framework.
 It’s

-core is in the Web::App
+core is in the Web::App module.

 The second part contains the specifics of ACIS.
 There lives